 The Order also directs the DHS Secretary (through the CBP Commissioner) to develop and implement a strategy and plan for combating violations of United States trade and customs laws for goods and for enabling interdiction and disposal, including through methods other than seizure, of inadmissible merchandise entering through any mode of transportation, to the extent authorized by law.

-The Order also directs the Secretaries of the Treasury and DHS to ensure that CBP can, consistent with law, enforce and protect Intellectual Property Rights (IPR) holders from the importation of counterfeit goods.
+The Order also directs the Secretaries of the Treasury and DHS to ensure that CBP can, consistent with the law, enforce and protect Intellectual Property Rights (IPR) holders from the importation of counterfeit goods.

-Lastly the Order directs the U.S. Attorney General, in consultation with the Secretary of DHS, to develop recommended prosecution practices and allocate appropriate resources to ensure that Federal prosecutors accord a high priority to prosecuting significant offenses related to violations of trade laws.
+Lastly, the Order directs the U.S. Attorney General, in consultation with the Secretary of DHS, to develop recommended prosecution practices and allocate appropriate resources to ensure that Federal prosecutors accord a high priority to prosecuting significant offenses related to violations of trade laws.

-While it is abundantly clear that this Executive Order is primarily directed as importers of goods covered by antidumping or countervailing orders and IPR goods; it’s important to note that the Order specifically says, “…plan for combating violations of United States trade and customs laws for goods…” And, under the Priority Enforcement section it instructs the, “…high priority prosecution of significant offenses related to violations of trade laws.”
-In this instance, it does not limit priority prosecution to antidumping, countervailing and IPR only.
+While it is abundantly clear that this Executive Order is primarily directed at importers of goods covered by antidumping or countervailing orders and IPR goods; it’s important to note that the Order specifically says, “…plan for combating violations of United States trade and customs laws for goods…” And, under the Priority Enforcement section it instructs the, “…high priority prosecution of significant offenses related to violations of trade laws.”
+In this instance, it does not limit priority prosecution to antidumping, countervailing, and IPR only.

 Remember, CBP is well-known for literal interpretation and this Executive Order gives them vast new authority to track down companies with trade compliance issues.
 Any company, not just those importing goods covered by dumping orders or IPR protection.
 This new authority, when combined with CBP’s Centers for Excellence and Expertise and their new data mining/analytics capability, results in a strong force multiplier for identifying and combating trade fraud.

 The savvy trade compliance professional will take heed and stock of this new Executive Order ensuring that their Senior Executives fully understand its depth and breadth.
 They will also use this opportunity to review the company’s trade compliance protocols and, if necessary, update them.
-Woe be to the company who is not prepared for this new era of trade compliance.
+Woe be to the company that is not prepared for this new era of trade compliance.